 Juan holds a Bachelor of Science in Business Administration and Management Information Systems from Oregon State University.
 Juan’s favorite place in the world is Cutzamala de Pinzon, Guerrero, Mexico.

-Rachel Li is the Center’s Director of Organizational Development where she facilitates enterprise strategic planning; runs the internal coaching program for leadership; manages data analytics, project management office, organizational effectiveness, and learning & development teams.
+Rachel Li is the Center’s Talent & Organizational Development Director where she facilitates enterprise strategic planning; runs the internal coaching program for leadership; manages human resources, data analytics, project management office, organizational effectiveness, and learning & development teams.

 Rachel’s background includes healthcare, research, and academic settings.
 She has a Master’s degree in Divinity from Marylhurst University, and Senior level certification from Society for Human Resource Management.
 She completed the Certified Professional Coach Program at University of Miami.